- Lawyer Programs

 - Mentorship Programs

-- Mentor Connect allows mentees to self-match with mentors and build a one-on-one relationship over a six-month period.
+- Mentor Connect allows mentees to self-match with one mentor to build a long-term one-on-one relationship with them over a six-month period.

 - The Indigenous Mentorship Program allows new lawyers, articling students or law students who identify as First Nation, Métis or Inuit to self-match with experienced Indigenous counsel.
-They meet one-on-one for advice, guidance and connections over a six-month period.
+They meet with the same mentor one-on-one for advice, guidance and connections over a six-month period to develop a long-term mentorship relationship.

 Additional Support